 - A simpler, more streamlined set of standards relating to testing of products used in HRRBs, and the health and safety of people in and around those buildings.

-- For HRRBs to have a dedicated dutyholder responsible for safety of the whole building, both during the design and construction phase and the occupation phase, and for keeping up-to-date records.
+- For HRRBs to have a dedicated duty holder responsible for the safety of the whole building, both during the design and construction phase and the occupation phase and for keeping up-to-date records.

 The Association for Specialist Fire Protection (ASFP), of which Checkmate Fire is a member, broadly welcomed the findings; in particular the desire to place a greater emphasis on considering fire safety early in the design process and the suggestion to implement mandatory third-party certification.

 Mr Williams backed the ASFP’s position and further emphasised the importance of proper installation and maintenance of passive fire protection measures, along with the benefits of comprehensive record-keeping.

 He said: “Incomplete asset registers, particularly when it comes to detailing fire doors, are a major frustration for those involved in the inspection of passive fire protection systems.
 How can any planned inspection and maintenance regime manage the hundreds of fire doors on a site such as a large residential tower block without a comprehensive register?